dieterich-lab/MiMB_JACUSA2_chapter/README.md

 The pipeline is composed of many target rules (fig. 4) and requires setting different parameters.

 - Be aware to set all parameters before running the pipeline.
 Please put all required data in a folder with the name `data` in the working directory.
-Here is the bconfig file of the testing example.
+Here is the config file of the testing example.

       #label of the analysis
       label: "HEK293_WT_KO"